 If they even last this long, which I honestly doubt. 🙂

-When you sandwich them with a jam, they will soften even more and be less brittle.
+When you sandwich them with jam, they will soften even more and be less brittle.
 If you want them on the crispier side, sandwich them with a jam just before serving.
-If you serve them with some type of fruit curd, chia jam or some other spread that is more perishable, keep in mind that they should be consumed within a few days.
+If you serve them with some type of fruit curd, chia jam, or some other spread that is more perishable, keep in mind that they should be consumed within a few days.

 P.S.
 These cookies are even more delicious if you make them with your close friends.

 P.P.S.
 Dajana and Gabi, thank you for being my models and tasters.